I am a vintage junkie , author of Melmac Central and run the Living a Vintage Life podcast.

 Removing Grease Stains

 Believe it or not, caked on grease is found often when buying melmac and in most cases deters people from buying it.
 Grease is nothing more than caked up baking oils, and can easily be removed with some elbow grease, hot water, and soaking in Dawn dish detergent.
 Grease can discolor the entire dish, and is especially noticeable on the edges of the dinnerware.
 Often times the base will show the grease around the foot of the plate as well.
 After you soak in hot water for 20 minutes, scrub with the green side of a 3M or Scotch Brite Pad, gently, not hard, and never use metal or Brillo.
 The idea is to penetrate the grease, and once penetrated it should clean up well.
 I often defer to my toothbrush when dealing with the small ledges around the underside, or even the backstamp, which often gets grease in it.
 I would estimate thoroughly cleaning a set like the one above could take 15 minutes or more.
 The results however are worth it.

-White stains aren't coming out.
+Suffice to say, the white stains aren't coming out.
 This unfortunately represents years of housewives who have used bleach or harsh chemicals in their cups trying to remove the coffee stains.
 The white stain is actually bleach or years of use that has eventually eroded the finish of the dishes.

 Checklist for Melmac Cleaning:

 - Dawn Dish Soap

 - 3M Scotch Brite Sponge (yellow on one side, green on reverse.)

 - Baking Soda

 - Living a Vintage Life Podcast Episode 1 - Melmac Dinnerware